 The TOPSIS rankings, both positive and negative, are shown in Table 5 and aid in identifying the top and worst performance values for every criterion.
 The best values are indicated by a positive ranking, and the least desirable values are shown by a negative ranking.
-Hawaiian Airlines and Aegean Airlines exhibit strong reliability scores of 0.1403 and 0.1442,
+Hawaiian Airlines and Aegean Airlines exhibit strong reliability scores of 0.1403 and 0.1442, which are in close alignment with the greatest attainable values.
+Delta Air Lines, on the other hand, has low ratings and is more in line with the bad ranking.
+In order to evaluate airlines according to service quality, these rankings are crucial for determining the separation metrics and ultimate performance scores.

 TABLE 6.
-Final Result of Hawaiian Airlines project
+Final Result of Haw aiian Airlines project